How to Use Location Based SMS Marketing (Examples Included)

 How do advertisers know my location?

-Using your area code, the text word you sign up with, or by tracking information you’ve provided about your preferences, advertisers can determine your location.
+Using your area code, the keyword you sent, or by tracking information you’ve provided about your preferences, advertisers can determine your location.

 Use SMS for Location-Based Advertising & Marketing

 Ready to implement location-based advertising into your marketing strategy?
-Get started with a free trial, or reach out to our team to learn more.
+Try it for free today on our website.